deusExMac/TwitterSearch/README.md

 # Prerequisites: Before you execute TwitterSearch

+NOTE: As of 30/06/2023 the next sections may describe correctly the changed policy.

 In order to succesfully execute the application, the following is required:

 1. A **Twitter bearer token**.